Another Christmas Switch

 The thing is in trying to be this touching drama about people discovering what is important "Christmas in the Heartland" ends up laying some things on a bit thick especially in trying to do the parallel aspect of Kara and Jessie having things in common.
 What it does is make "Christmas in the Heartland" a drama but with a forced side which at times borders on being corny.

 What this all boils down to is that "Christmas in the Heartland" is a nice family drama which is set at Christmas.
-But the tone of the movie is very much aimed at being suitable for young and old a like and as such the mix of drama and fun don't always come together smoothly.
+But the tone of the movie is very much aimed at being suitable for young and old a like and as such the mix of drama and fun don't always quote work or come together smoothly.

 Tags: Christmas Movies